ryoiwata/capstone_1/README.md

 # What was learned?

--That working with data that has a group that overwhelms the other groups is difficult -I have not learned whether or not American authors are over represented in the GoodReads Best Books list -That a handful of books can dominate over the share of votes by country and by year
+1. That working with data that has a group that overwhelms the other groups is difficult
+2. I have not learned whether or not American authors are over represented in the GoodReads Best Books list
+3. That a handful of books can dominate over the share of votes by country and by year

 # Things to have done differently

--Not to allocate so much time to figuring out how to webscrape.
+1. Not to allocate so much time to figuring out how to webscrape.
--Look into the countries that are not the United States and United Kingdom more closely -Have concrete questions to be asked that can be tested -Plan, plan, plan to make the best out of limited human time
+2. Look into the countries that are not the United States and United Kingdom more closely
+3. Have concrete questions to be asked that can be tested
+4. Plan, plan, plan to make the best out of limited human time

 # Next Step

--Figure out what statistical test is most appropriate for the given dataset.
+1. Figure out what statistical test is most appropriate for the given dataset.